Supply chains for goods and services tend to suffer from the chronic condition of Chinese whispers.

 These contracts allow the interested parties to get rid of the often expensive intermediaries, complete their transactions safely and more quickly, and have full control of the entire process throughout its duration.

-Having a clear idea of where your Fourchu lobster is sourced before you order it can be quite a promising prospect.
+Having a clear idea of where your Fourchu lobster is sourced before you order, it can be quite a promising prospect.

 This concept of easy trackability does not apply only to food products, either.

-Any kind of product that's not just a dime-a-dozen trinket you pick up at the local fair can be worth tracking if you want to make sure that it's: a) high-quality and b) not been tampered with en route to you.
+Any kind of product that's not just a dime-a-dozen trinket you pick up at the local fair can be worth tracking if you want to make sure that it's: a) high-quality and b) has not been tampered with en route to you.